Web3-API/dao/README.md

 At launch 4,000 `W3API` are minted to *Pre-Seed Builders* in proportion to work contributed before launch on October 1st (viewable [here](./token-allocations/pre-seed-builders.csv)).

 ### Pre-Seed Funders
-4,000 `W3API` will be minted to *Pre-Seed Funders*, with a goal of raising $1M by December 31st.
-Tokens will be priced in three batches (viewable [here](./token-allocations/pre-seed-funders.csv))
+4,000 `W3API` were minted to *Pre-Seed Funders*, with a goal of raising $1M by December 31st 2020.
+Tokens were be priced in three batches (viewable [here](./token-allocations/pre-seed-funders.csv))

   | Batch | Supply | Price |
   |-|-|-|